1. GENERAL PROVISIONS

 3.1.
 The Race is comprised of multiple slots.
 Every Racer may participate in the event they registered for.

 3.2.
 The Racer may compete in the Race with one dog.
 One Racer and the dog they announced at registration will be referred to as “Duo”.
 A Racer may only compete with a dog they either registered with or one they swapped their original one for according to the following conditions.
 If the Racer decides to run with a different dog, they may do so once.
-They must announce their decision at least 72 hours before the race starts on the online interface, using their registration number to log in.
+They must announce their decision at least 72 hours before the race starts by emailing to firstname.lastname@example.org, as well as record the new dog’s data in the system unless they have done so already.
 After the deadline, there is no possibility to change dogs!

 3.3.
 The Race Organiser provides the opportunity for one Racer to compete with two different dogs in two different time slots.
 They will be handled as two separate Duos, which requires two different registrations.
 In this case, the Racer receives a 25% discount for the second application fee.
 To be eligible for this discount, the Racer must let the organisers know about their decision to compete in two races with two dogs by writing to email@example.com.